Keizaal/Keizaal/INSTALLATIONGUIDE.md

 A clean install of Skyrim is **required** in order to correctly install Keizaal.

-Navigate to your Skyrim installation in Steam.
-Right-click on Skyrim and press the "Uninstall".
+Navigate to your Skyrim installation on Steam.
+Right-click on Skyrim and click the "Uninstall" button.

 Reinstall Skyrim in a location **outside of the Program Files**.
 If you have issues reinstalling Skyrim outside of Program Files, try using the [Steam Library Setup Tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide){:target="_blank" rel="noopener"}.